pentagonxyz/waymont-vaults-global-recovery-script/README.md

 npm run initiate-recovery http://localhost:8545 0xYOURWALLETCONTRACTADDRESSHERE YOURVAULTSUBKEYINDEX 0xFUNDEDPRIVATEKEYFORGAS "type your mnemonic phrase here"
 ```

+- Replace `http://localhost:8545` with your Web3 provider's JSON-RPC API endpoint URL--for example: `https://mainnet.infura.io/v3/YOUR-API-KEY`.
+- Replace `0xYOURVAULTSAFECONTRACTADDRESSHERE` with your Waymont vault (`Safe` smart contract) address.
+- Replace `YOURVAULTSUBKEYINDEX` with the vault subkey index integer you found [in the steps above](#export-private-key).
+- Replace `0xFUNDEDPRIVATEKEYFORGAS` with an Ethereum account's private key with enough Ethereum for the gas costs necessary to send the transactions you would like to send.
+- Replace `type your mnemonic phrase here` with your mnemonic seed phrase.

 Assuming that the initiation script passed with a transaction hash, you should wait for the 14-day timelock to pass before executing wallet recovery.

 #### Execute Vault Recovery